leeminluc/sre-platform-lab/docs/k3s-bootstrap.md

 This guide walks you through provisioning a local k3s Kubernetes cluster for the SRE Platform Lab.
 K3s is a **CNCF-certified** Kubernetes distribution that runs as a single binary, making it ideal for local development and lab environments.

-> **Why k3s and not minikube or kind?**
-> - k3s runs as a systemd service (production-like process management)
-> - Supports HA control plane (can simulate production topology)
-> - Uses containerd (same as production EKS/GKE/AKS)
-> - Includes CoreDNS, metrics-server, and local-path-provisioner by default

 ---

 ## Prerequisites